The Gifted Neurodivergent Podcast

 Lillian Skinner

-A podcast dedicated to comprehending and then cultivating the outside genius found only in Gifted Neurodivergence (ND).
+A podcast dedicated to comprehending and cultivating the creative genius found only in Gifted Neurodivergence (ND).

 The time has come to finally take back the narrative of what being neurodivergent really is.
 Neurodivergence is creative intelligence.